DATA-BACKED GUIDE · UPDATED JULY 2026

 How much does wedding venue hire cost in the UK?

-The venue is usually the biggest single line on a wedding budget, and it quietly sets the tone for everything else you book.
-The trouble is that almost nobody publishes a price, so couples end up requesting brochures and comparing quotes that are built in completely different ways.
-This guide breaks down what people really pay and where the money likes to hide.
+The venue is usually the biggest single line on a wedding budget, and it quietly sets the tone for everything else you book, from the guest list to the catering style.
+The trouble is that almost nobody publishes a price.
+Couples end up requesting brochures and comparing quotes that are built in completely different ways, some for the room alone, some for the whole day.
+This guide uses the real prices on this page to show what people actually pay and where the money likes to hide.

 The quick version

-- Venue hire is the largest cost for most couples, and it often decides the catering bill too
+- Venue hire is the largest cost for most couples, and it often decides the catering bill too, since a package venue locks you into its own kitchen and bar

-- The same room can cost very different amounts depending on the day and the month you book
+- The same room can cost very different amounts depending on the day and the month you book, sometimes by a wide margin between a summer Saturday and a winter weekday

 - Dry-hire means you pay for the space only and bring your own caterers, bar and suppliers, which can work out cheaper or dearer once you add it all up

-- Weekday and off-season dates carry the steepest discounts
+- Weekday and off-season dates carry the steepest discounts, and a Friday or Sunday booking can shift the whole budget

 What people actually paid